w-black/Multivariate-Timeseries-Forecasting-via-Graph-Neural-Networks/README.md

-# Multivariate time-series embeddings
+# Multivariate Time-series Embeddings
-Generates low dimensional embeddings for highly multivariate time-series as a methods for forecasting values via KNN
+## Generates low dimensional embeddings for highly multivariate time-series as a methods for forecasting values via KNN